Imrkraghu/SummariseIT/README.md

 - **module3.ipynb**: Demonstrates how to extract keywords and create notes using the BERT model.

 ### Files
+-**dataset.csv**: Contains the words which can be considered as the keywords to find match during a conversation.
 - **recorded_audio.wav**: Contains the recorded audio and is updated each time a new recording is made.
 - **transcription.txt**: Stores the transcription of the recorded audio and is updated each time a new recording is made.
+- **keywords.txt**: Keywords extracted from the transcription of the voice input which is then used by BERT model to generate summary from wikipedia information.

 ### User Interface